jgrss/cultionet/README.md

 ### Create the image time series

 This must be done outside of `cultionet`.
 Essentially, a directory with band or VI time series must be generated before using `cultionet`.

+> **Note:** it is expected that the time series have length greater than 1

 - The raster files should be stored as GeoTiffs with names that follow the `yyyyddd.tif` format.
-- There is no requirement on the temporal frequency (i.e., daily, weekly, bi-weekly, monthly, etc.).
-Just note that a higher frequency will result in larger memory footprints for the GPU plus slower training and inference.
+- There is no maximum requirement on the temporal frequency (i.e., daily, weekly, bi-weekly, monthly, etc.).
+  - Just note that a higher frequency will result in larger memory footprints for the GPU plus slower training and inference.
 - While there is no requirement for the time series frequency, time series _must_ have different start and end years.
   - For example, a northern hemisphere time series might consist of (1 Jan 2020 to 1 Jan 2021) whereas a southern hemisphere time series might range from (1 July 2020 to 1 July 2021).
 In either case, note that something like (1 Jan 2020 to 1 Dec 2020) will not work.
 - The years in the directories must align with the training data files.
 More specifically, the training data year (year in the polygon/grid pairs) should correspond to the time series end year.
   - For example, a file named `000001_poly_2020.gpkg` should be trained on 2019-2020 imagery, while `000001_poly_2022.gpkg` would match a 2021-2022 time series.
 - The image time series footprints (bounding box) can be of any size, but should encompass the training data bounds.
 During data creation (next step below), only the relevant bounds of the image are extracted and matched with the training data using the training grid bounds.

-**Example time series directory with bi-weekly cadence for three VIs**
+**Example time series directory with bi-weekly cadence for three VIs (i.e., evi2, gcvi, kndvi)**
 ```yaml
 project_dir:
    time_series_vars: